SnapSafe/Docs/src/content/docs/introduction.md

 # Welcome

-SnapSafe is a self-hostable photo sharing application designed from the ground up for privacy and security.
+SnapSafe is a self hosted photo sharing application designed from the ground up for privacy and security.

 # What problem does this solve?